-Only full-time employees filling regular positions, on other than a limited-term basis, who have completed their initial County probationary period and who are performing their jobs satisfactorily are eligible to participate in the Tuition Reimbursement Program.
+- 1. Only full-time employees filling regular positions, on other than a limited-term basis, who have completed their initial County probationary period and who are performing their jobs satisfactorily are eligible to participate in the Tuition Reimbursement Program.
 Employees in Federally funded, limited-term positions are eligible to participate in the program provided such reimbursement can be provided by Federal funds.
-Employees are not eligible for reimbursement if their educational costs are being defrayed by another agency such as the U.S. Veterans' Administration, the California State Department of Veteran's Affairs or the Commission on Peace Officer Standards and Training.

-Part time employees are eligible after 5 years of continuous employment.
-Part time employees shall not be eligible for County time off under this program; however, they shall be entitled to reimbursement up to the maximum prorated amount in proportion to the relationship their basic workweek bears to forty (40) hours.
+Employees are not eligible for reimbursement if their educational costs are being defrayed by another agency such as the U.S. Veterans' Administration, the California State Department of Veteran's Affairs or the Commission on Peace Officer Standards and Training. - 2.
+Part time employees are eligible after five (5) years of continuous employment.
+Part time employees shall not be eligible for County time off under this program; however, they shall be entitled to reimbursement up to the maximum prorated amount in proportion to the relationship their basic workweek bears to forty hours.

-- C. Policy for Tuition Reimbursement - 1.
-Courses must be related to the work of the employee's position, career development or occupation in such a fashion as will offer substantial benefit to the County. - 2.
-Courses which are directly related to the employee's work may be taken on not more than 50% of the County's time.
-Employees taking approved courses which encroach on their scheduled working hours may be granted paid time off for such encroaching hours up to a total maximum amount of paid time off from work equal to 50% of the class time.
+C. Policy for Tuition Reimbursement

+- 1. Courses must be related to the work of the employee's position, career development or occupation in such a fashion as will offer substantial benefit to the County. - 2.
+Courses which are directly related to the employee's work may be taken on not more than fifty-percent (50%) of the County's time.
+Employees taking approved courses which encroach on their scheduled working hours may be granted paid time off for such encroaching hours up to a total maximum amount of paid time off from work equal to fifty-percent (50%) of the class time.
 Courses not directly related to the employee's work, such as career development, shall be on the employee's own time. - 3.
-Courses must be taken for credit; audited courses will not be reimbursed.

-- 4. Courses must be taken at accredited institutions.
-Correspondence courses from reputable institutions will be considered only when equivalent courses are not available at local accredited schools, or when the employee's circumstances prevent the employee from attending local courses. - 5.
+Courses must be taken for credit; audited courses will not be reimbursed. - 4.
+Courses must be taken at accredited institutions.
+Correspondence or internet-based courses from an accredited institution will be considered only when equivalent courses are not available at local accredited schools, or when the employee's circumstances prevent the employee from attending local courses. - 5.
 Prerequisite courses for eligible courses or courses which are required for the completion of a specific program are also eligible for tuition reimbursement.
 However, reimbursement shall not be made until the appropriate eligible courses have been satisfactorily completed. - 6.
-Courses are not eligible for tuition reimbursement if they: - a.
+Courses are not eligible for tuition reimbursement if they:

+- a.
 Are taken to bring unsatisfactory performance up to an acceptable level, unless the course is directed to correct a deficiency. - b.
 Are taken to acquire skills or knowledge which the employee was deemed to have when appointed. - c.
 Duplicate in-services training which is available. - d.
 Duplicate training which the employee has already had. - 7.
 Conventions, workshops, institutes, etc., are not included in the Tuition Reimbursement Program. - 8.
 Reimbursement shall be subject to certification by the department concerned that the course of study is directly related to the work of an employee. - 9.
 Requests for reimbursement must be approved before the course is undertaken and such approval shall be subject to the availability of funds for tuition reimbursement within the Department of Human Resources. - 10.
-Reimbursement shall be made only upon presentation of evidence of payment for and successful completion of courses (as evidenced by a passing grade) and a satisfactory (standard or above) current performance evaluation.
-The request must be submitted within the same fiscal year the course was completed. - D. Nature of Reimbursement - 1.
-Reimbursement may be made in the amount of fifty percent (50%) of actual out-of-pocket expenditures for tuition, registration fees, laboratory fees and required textbooks.
-Other related expenses and incidental costs are not reimbursable.
+Reimbursement shall be made only upon presentation of evidence of payment for and successful completion of courses (as evidence by a passing grade) and a satisfactory (standard or above) current performance evaluation.
+Reimbursement is made for the fiscal year in which the course is completed and documentation must be presented to the Department of Human Resources within ninety (90) calendar days after the course completion date.